sffjunkie/justfiles/README.md

-# just -  A collection of Justfiles for development tasks
+# justfiles -  A collection of Justfiles for development tasks

 A set of [Justfiles](https://github.com/casey/just) for my development tasks.